-If you selected to use iSCSI as your connection type, you are prompted with the following directive:
+14. After all backends were configured and if you use iSCSI as your connection type, you are prompted with the following directive:

 '''

 Would you like to use CHAP authentication (relevant only to iSCSI connections) for all iSCSI backends?
 [Default: N ]:

 '''